awslabs/aws-c-common/docs/error-handling.md

 Don't write code that tries to handle Out Of Memory (OOM). `aws_mem_acquire()` and `aws_mem_calloc()` will never return `NULL`, they will simply abort if the OS fails to allocate.

 For the first few months of aws-c development, we tried to handle Out Of Memory.
 Lots of code was written that tried to deal with this; little of it was ever tested.
 In the end we decided it wasn't worth the effort.
-Swift and Rust just abort if you push into a vector and it can't expand, we should too.
+Swift and Rust just abort if you push into a vector and it can't expand.
+We should too.
 Now, `aws_allocator` will abort before it ever returns `NULL`.

 Unfortunately, after making this change we didn't go back and simplify APIs that could no longer fail, because it would be a large breaking change.
 So functions like `aws_hash_table_put()` return `int` but it's always `AWS_OP_SUCCESS` and you should never bother checking it.
 It sucks, but you just have to "know" which errors should or shouldn't be checked for.
 It's generally just our older datastructure APIs that suffer from this (e.g. aws_byte_buf, aws_array_list, aws_hash_table).
 If you initialized these with an allocator, so they can grow dynamically, then they can't fail.
 But if you initialized them with a fixed size, or no allocator, you should still check for errors.
 For pretty much all other APIs, you must still check for errors.